ecoshub/jin/README.md

 	err := jin.IterateArray(json, func(value []byte) bool {
 	    fmt.Println(string(value))
-	    // this return is some kind control mechanism for escape the iteration any time you want.
+	    // this return is some kind of control mechanism for escape from iteration any time.
-	    // true means keep iterate. false means stop iteration. return true
+	    // true means keep iterate. false means stop the iteration. return true
 	}, "languages")